 The current operating environment in Venezuela continues to be challenging, with high inflation in the country, government restrictions on foreign exchange and pricing controls, and the possibility of the government announcing further devaluations to its currency.
 Currency restrictions enacted by the Venezuelan government have impacted the ability of the Company to exchange foreign currency at the official rate to pay for imported products, license fees, commissions and other service fees.
-The Company has been unsuccessful in obtaining U.S. dollars at the official exchange rates and under alternative exchange mechanisms.
-As a result, during the third quarter of 2016 the Company ceased business operations in Venezuela.
+During the third quarter of 2016 the Company ceased business operations in Venezuela.